 Early in the morning, after breakfast, we head to LABAKHA, a tiny oasis in the middle of an isolated desert landscape, which preserves the ruins of a four-storey-high Roman fortress, two temples and a vast necropolis.
 This site along the Limes, the southern border of the Empire, controlled the caravan flow out of Roman Egypt and westwards.
 If possible we will continue along a difficult sandy track to the site of UMM EL-DABADIB, where there are the remains of the fortress and the most complex underground aqueduct built by the Romans in this region.
 Return to Kharga, lunch in a restaurant.
 In the afternoon, visit of the ARCHAEOLOGICAL MUSEUM of Kharga, with valuable exhibits including sarcophagi from the Roman period, the IBIS TEMPLE, built during the Persian period under Emperor Darius and dedicated to the god Amun, and the NECROPOLIS OF BAGAWAT, one of the oldest and most important Christian necropolises in the world.
 Dating back to the 4th century and consisting of 263 mud-brick tombs and a large church, the site features well-preserved paintings depicting Old Testament passages, such as the Chapel of Peace and the Chapel of Exodus, which we will visit.
-Dinner and overnight at the hotel, in double rooms with servants.
+Dinner and overnight at the hotel, in double rooms with services.

-Breakfast at the hotel and end of sightseeing around Kharga.
-Head west and visit the picturesque village of BASHENDI, which owes its name to an Indian prince (Pasha Hindi) who settled here in the 11th century.
-This town contains painted and decorated mud-brick houses, the imposing Sheikh's Masusoleum and a Roman necropolis, of which we will visit the tomb of Kytinos, decorated in Pharaonic style.
-We will then head to BALAT to visit the necropolis of QILA EL-DABBA, where seven large mastabas belonging to the oasis governors of the 6th dynasty (2460-2200 BC) have been found, and where we will visit the tomb of Khentika, with a funerary flat decorated with elegant paintings.
+Breakfast at the hotel, drive west and visit the picturesque village of BASHENDI, named after the Indian prince Pasha Hindi, who settled here in the 11th century AD.
+This town contains painted and decorated mud-brick houses, the imposing mausoleum of the Sheikh and a Roman necropolis, of which we will visit the tomb of Kytinos, decorated in Pharaonic style.
+We will then head to BALAT to visit the necropolis of QILA EL-DABBA, where seven large mastabas belonging to the oasis governors of the 6th dynasty (2460-2200 BC) have been found and where we will enter the tomb of Khentika, with a funerary flat decorated with elegant paintings.
 Lunch in a restaurant or hotel.
-In the afternoon we visit the old Ottoman-style medieval town of AL QASR, built entirely of thatched and mud bricks, with beautiful acacia wood lintels decorated with the name of the house owner and the date of construction.
-Here we visit the 11th-century Ayyubid mosque, with the imposing minaret of Sheikh Nasr el-Din towering over the village, and lose ourselves in its winding alleyways, which keep cool during the torrid summer months and protect the inhabitants from the frequent sandstorms.
-Dinner and overnight stay in a hotel in double rooms with services.
+In the afternoon we visit the ancient Ottoman-style medieval town of AL QASR, built entirely of straw and mud bricks, with beautiful acacia wood lintels decorated with the name of the house owner and the date of construction.
+Here we will visit the 11th-century A.D.
+Ayyubid mosque, with the imposing minaret of Sheikh Nasr el-Din towering over the village, and lose ourselves in its winding alleyways, which keep cool during the torrid summer months and protect the inhabitants from the frequent sandstorms.